amyasnikov/validity/docs/quickstart.md

 1. List of interfaces (interface names) which have `description` parameter
 2. List of all interfaces

 So, if these 2 lists are equal, then each interface on the device has a description and the test would be marked as passed.
-Otherwise, the lists would not be equal and the test would fail.
+Otherwise, the lists would not be equal, and the test would fail.

 ## Running the script and evaluating the results

-Now all the required entities are created and you can execute the test you created.
+Now all the required entities are created, and you can execute the test you created.
-This could be done via RunTests script.
+This could be done via **RunTests** script.

 ```python
 resp = requests.post(